IceTank/mineflayer-panorama/README.md

 ### Docker

-It is possible to run this in a docker container by building the provided Dockerfile:
+It is possible to run this in a docker container by building the provided Dockerfile.
+The Dockerfile builds an image with the example script in `example/browserCubeMap/index.js`.
+The given ip address and port might be different and might not work for your setup.

 ```bash
 cd mineflayer-panorama